The Secret of the Machines

 Analysis of Literary Devices in “The Secret of the Machines”

-Beyond the poetic devices, Kipling incorporates various literary techniques to enhance the poem’s meaning and impact.
+Beyond the poetic structures, Kipling incorporates various literary techniques to deepen the poem’s meaning and enhance its impact.

-1. Direct Address: The poem is written as a direct address from the machines to humanity.
-This creates a sense of immediacy and compels the reader to confront the implications of technological advancement.
+The poem is structured as a direct address from the machines to humanity, creating a powerful sense of immediacy and urgency.
+This narrative choice compels the reader to confront the implications of technological advancement personally.
+The machines’ pronouncements, such as “But remember, please, the Law by which we live,” feel like a direct warning, making the poem’s message particularly impactful and memorable.

-4. Juxtaposition: Kipling juxtaposes the machines’ incredible capabilities with their inherent lack of morality, highlighting the need for human judgment and ethical considerations.
-The lines “We can neither love nor pity nor forgive,” directly follow descriptions of their power, creating a stark contrast.
+Kipling masterfully juxtaposes the machines’ incredible capabilities with their inherent lack of human qualities.
+This contrast highlights the need for human judgment and ethical considerations in an increasingly mechanized world.
+For example, the descriptions of their world-altering power are immediately followed by their stark limitations:

 We are greater than the people or the kings.